axiom-data-science/ciofs-skill-assessment/README.md

 ## Now what?

 Once these steps are complete, complete the other parts of the report.
 Then compile the Jupyter book report.
+The report repository is at https://github.com/axiom-data-science/ciofs-freshwater-report.